Fever: how to cool down when you heat up

 Fever is a common symptom of bacterial and viral infections.
-Examples include infections that cause colds and flu, diarrhoea and urinary tract infections.
+Examples include infections that cause colds and flu.

 In addition to high temperature, fever often causes symptoms like sweating, shivering, chattering teeth, headache, flushed skin, aching muscles, dizziness and general weakness.

 Sickness isn’t always the reason you get a fever.
-Fever can also be caused by reactions to medicines or immunisations, or long-term conditions associated with inflammation, such as rheumatoid arthritis.
+Fever can also be caused by reactions to medicines or immunisations, or certain medical conditions.

 Fever is your body’s weapon against infection.